SilentHit/Salien-Launcher/README.md

 # Salien-Launcher
-Salien minigame launcher and updater for https://github.com/SilentHit/Salien-Cheat
+Salien minigame windows launcher and updater for https://github.com/SilentHit/Salien-Cheat

 ## Start-All.bat
 Start all instance (have to add your instance)